mention-me/Emarsys/README.md

 - Tag a new release following Semver versioning (e.g. [`v1.8.0`](https://github.com/mention-me/Emarsys/pull/94)).
 - Raise a PR in the monolith to update the Emarsys client to the new version ([example](https://github.com/mention-me/MentionMe/pull/18800)).

-**Note:** For internal dependency bumps (i.e. merging Dependabot PRs to development dependencies) you _do not_ need to tag a new release.
+**Note:** For internal dependency bumps (i.e. merging Dependabot PRs to development dependencies) theres no need to tag a new release.
 Only changes that need to be reflected in the monolith require a new release.